tremho/odp-documentation/guide_book/src/how/ec/battery/9-service_prep.md

 - Imported what we need from the ODP repositories for both the SmartBattery definition from `embedded-batteries` and the battery service components from `embedded-services` crates as as our own local MockBattery definition.

-- Define and implement our MockBatteryDevice
+- Defined and implemented our MockBatteryDevice
-- implement a run loop for our MockBatteryDevice
+- implemented a run loop for our MockBatteryDevice

-Note also there are some commented-out `println!` macros.
-We can't use `println!` in our embedded context, but we'll deal with that later.
-For now these comments serve as placeholders.
+Note we have some `println!` statements here to echo when certain events occur.
+These won't be seen until later, but we want feedback when we do hook things up in our pre-test example.

 #### Including mock_battery_device
 Just like we had to inform the build of our mock_battery, we need to do likewise with mock_battery_device.
 So edit `lib.rs` and to this: